 Contractor license bond –

-Medicaid provider – The intent of this kind of license bond is to ensure that companies are held accountable for the appropriate and accurate billing of Medicaid services.
-Since Medicaid has such widespread usage in this country, it is essential that accurate billing be observed, and that all those who bill Medicaid for services are doing so in good faith, and not attempting to defraud the government.
-This kind of bond is required by the Center for Medicare and Medicaid Services (CMS), particularly pertaining to vendors who supply prosthetics, orthotics, and other kinds of medical equipment as well as the billing services previously mentioned.
+Medicaid provider – This kind of license bond intends to ensure that companies are held accountable for the appropriate and accurate billing of Medicaid services.
+Since Medicaid has such widespread usage in this country, it is essential that accurate billing is observed, and that all those who bill Medicaid for services are doing so in good faith, and not attempting to defraud the government.
+This kind of bond is required by the Center for Medicare and Medicaid Services (CMS), particularly about vendors who supply prosthetics, orthotics, and other kinds of medical equipment, as well as the billing services, previously mentioned.

 Pharmacy bond – As you might expect, a pharmacy bond provides a guarantee that the business operating in the pharmaceutical industry will not mismanage shipments or sales of drugs.
 Many states in this country require that businesses purchase a pharmacy bond before they can be granted a license to operate within the state.
-If it happens that a particular pharmacy is found guilty of some type of wrongdoing in this regard, fines can be levied by the appropriate governmental agency, and those fines can be paid by making a claim against the pharmacy bond.
+If a particular pharmacy is found guilty of some type of wrongdoing in this regard, fines can be levied by the appropriate governmental agency, and those fines can be paid by claiming the pharmacy bond.